applh/wparty/readme.txt

 * [part widget="lorem"]
 * [part widget="lorem" max="200"]

+= PAGE TEMPLATE =
+* Need to customize your active theme with a new Page Template ?
+* [part dev="add-template" file="my-template" text="Template Name"]
+* creates a file my-template.php with needed code to show as a Page Template

 = MEDIA =
 * UNDER DEVELOPMENT
 * Creates a local cache copy of original image